Key takeaways

 1. Sets and stores access times.
 Let’s say you want to limit access to an area based on time.
 If somebody requests entry outside of that time, a controller won’t let anybody in — even if they present authorized credentials.

 2. Registers and stores credentials.
-Property staff program each credential — whether that’s a PIN code, a key card or fob.
+Property staff program each credential — whether that’s a PIN code, or a credential in a key card or key fob system.
 The controller stores that information.

 3. Verifies credentials.
 When a resident scans their credential at the reader, the system sends that information to the controller, which verifies if the credential is a match.
 If the credential matches with something in its database, the controller knows that the resident has the correct credentials.